Loanhead: Culture, recreation and leisure

+As an offshoot from the Loanhead Music Festival, Loanhead Guitar Club meets on Wednesday evenings to provide informal tuition and practice opportunities in guitar and other instruments for over 18's.

 The Loanhead Miners Club continues to be a major social and community hub for the town, and wide variety of events are run from there.
 Loanhead Guitar Club meets on Wednesday evenings to provide informal tuition and practice opportunities for over 18's.

 Several community groups run a variety of clubs including five a side football and Girl Guides.

 A small green square in the centre of the town features a memorial to miners killed in the town's coal mines, and large and popular bronze sculpture known as the Coghorn, by Andrew Burton.
 A small cat originally featured on the tip of the horn, but this was removed by vandals, and is yet to be replaced.
 A local Palladian mansion, Mavisbank House, built in 1723 but derelict for many years, featured on the BBC television series Restoration in 2004.

 Education and healthcare

-The town has three primary schools - Paradykes, St. Margaret's (Catholic) and Loanhead Primary.
+The town has two primary schools – Paradykes, and Loanhead Primary.
+Before being closed, St. Margaret’s was also a (catholic) primary school in Loanhead.

 A new joint campus for St. Margaret's and Loanhead Primary was completed and opened in March 2008.
-The two schools are on the same site but separate allowing the separation of Roman Catholic and secular education but children are able to mix in a range of activities.
+The two schools were on the same site but separate allowing the separation of Roman Catholic and secular education but children were able to mix in a range of activities.